skillsxfinesse04/Fair-Weather/README.md

 - Use axios to make a request to Rest Countries and Open Weather.
 - Add type to search, dropdown menu, and random location button functionality.
 - Style using Flexbox.
-- Implement responsive design using at least one media query/breakpoint (mobile).
+- Implement responsive design using at least one media query/breakpoint (desktop).
 - Deploy site to a hosting service.